Computer art may refer to any of the following:

 2. Computer art describes using computer hardware as a medium to produce art displayed in the real world.
 For example, the picture below is an example of the Computer Hope logo created using 2,500 keyboard keys.

 In this piece and others like it, the artist Erik Jensen uses old keyboard keys to create images.
 He does so by removing keys from desktop keyboards and using them like pixels in a bigger picture.
-To create colors other than black and white (typical keyboard colors), he dyes some of the keys (such as the blue in our logo).
+To create colors other than black and white (typical keyboard colors), he dyes some keys (such as the blue in our logo).
 See the Erik Jensen Art page for examples of all his art pieces, including one with over 40,000 keys.